jasonleibowitz/Follow-the-Tweeter/readme.md

 ### Release Notes
 ---
+#### v.0.0.5

+Updated the way FtT goes to the results page, using a get request instead of post.
+Users can now bookmark or share specific user's results pages.

 #### v.0.0.4

 Added support for an interactive chart on the results page.
 The chart graphs the last 30 days of tweets on a line chart so it is easy to visually view a user's activity.